 Why Grow Lunaria Silver Dollar

 Nothing interests kids in flower gardening like learning about how to grow money plants.
 The seeds sprout easily.
 The plants grow quickly.
 The flowers are delightful and no child can resist those fascinating seed pods.
-Money plant care instructions are easy to follow and easy to ignore!
+Money plant care instructions are easy to follow and plants are easy to ignore!
 They’ll happily grow in a patch of weeds.

 For many of us with more informal style gardens, surprises are always welcome and considered part of the fun.
 Nothing is as surprising as the money plant.
 Growing info usually points this out as a negative because the silver dollar’s papery pods are carried like kites on the wind and germinate where they fall.
 While lunarias are biennials, growing one year and flowering the next, they are so prolific they are often mistaken for perennials and considered invasive.
 What the money plant growing info usually fails to mention is they are so much easier to weed out than most other garden annoyances.